techfutures/base-jekyll-template/_posts/2018-03-05-which-wireless-networks-to-use-and-how-to-connect.md

 Function: To share legacy devices such as personal printers or any devices that does not support WPA2-Enterprise authentication.
 For private office members, if it is a printer or example no one else will be able to view it except those in your office or organization.

 Use: For private office members, connect your devices to Spacekraft Shared network.
-For the password please see the front desk or login to this portal then see the Wireless Networks Passwords page. &nbsp;On the support portal, click request new service, select Networking Provisioning &gt; Add legacy device, and fill out the required information.
+For the password please see the front desk or login to this portal then see the Wireless Networks Passwords page.
+On the support portal, click request new service, select Networking Provisioning &gt; Add legacy device, and fill out the required information.
 For other members wishing to share files for example simply connect both devices to the Spaekraft Shared network.

 ### Spacekraft Private